Treatment risks

 Laser Genesis

-• Chance the skin issue or blood vessel will not fully resolve or may not respond to treatment.
+Chance that the skin issue will not fully resolve or may not respond to treatment.

-• Risk that skin issue will recur.
-Skin is a living tissue and unwanted blood vessels or skin lesions or spots can grow back over time.
+Risk that the skin issue will recur.
+Skin is a living tissue, and unwanted conditions or skin lesions can grow back over time.

-• There is the risk you may not like your results.
+There is the risk you may not like your results.
 The final outcome cannot be predicted with 100% certainty due to individual variations in skin configuration and therapy response.
-We cannot offer refunds but are able to offer retreatment if necessary.
+We cannot offer refunds, but are able to offer retreatment if deemed necessary.

 Microneedling